Los Angeles St. Vincent de Paul assistance programs.

 Considering the main goal of the Society is prevent homeless and to end poverty, the agency may be able to assist people facing eviction, the unemployed, homeless, and very low income.
 Among other programs they offer include family housing, food pantries, prisoner resettlement programs, homeless shelters, and information on job training.
 Much more is available as well.

 Family Housing Programs are focused on ending evictions and preventing homelessness in the community.
-Programs include Permanent Supportive Housing and short term, Transitional Housing.
+Programs include referrals to rent assistance, Permanent Supportive Housing and short term, Transitional Housing.
+St. vincent is a source of information for low income families, immigrants, as well as Spanish speakers.
+More on rental assistance in Los Angeles.

 The Society of Saint Vincent Permanent Supportive Housing Program will help people find safe and affordable homes or apartments to live in.
 The charity and its churches are also committed to offering other supportive services to increase the individuals independence and eliminating a re-occurrence of homelessness.
 So they may have information on rental assistance or other financial support.